InertiaSolutionsGroup/Injury-Report/docs/README.md

 1. **Teacher Form Submission**:
    - Teacher fills out injury report details
-   - Form data is validated (locally and optionally via AI)
+   - Form data is validated and a parent narrative is generated via the n8n workflow
    - Report is submitted to Supabase database

 2. **Front Desk Review**:
-   - Front desk staff views submitted reports
+   - Front desk staff views submitted reports with the generated parent narrative
-   - AI generates a parent-friendly memo for each report
    - Front desk staff marks reports as reviewed/delivered

 For a detailed breakdown of each component and its current implementation status, see [WORKFLOW.md](./WORKFLOW.md).